top of page

 • Be willing to train in the philosophy of playwork and demonstrate professionalism and best practices, including:

-• Responding to challenging behavior with compassion, respect and reasonable choices
+• Respond to challenging behavior with compassion, respect and reasonable choices

 • Be willing to learn and grow through the reflective process